mtinti/docker_data_analysis/README.md

 ### nbdev

-> I use this contener to develop with nbdev, if you want to see the
+> I use this container to develop with nbdev, if you want to see the
 > website preview use

 ``` bash